nokia-eda/terraform-provider-services-v1/docs/data-sources/bridge_domain.md

 Optional:

+- `configured_name` (String) The name of the BridgeDomain to configure on the device.
 - `description` (String) The description of the BridgeDomain.
 - `evi` (Number) EVI to use for this BridgeDomain, can be optionally left blank to have it automatically allocated using the EVI Pool.
 - `evi_pool` (String) Reference to an EVI pool to use for allocations if EVI is left blank.